 CCPIA members: contact Kenton for a 15% discount code: email@example.com

-As a commercial master template this is a single, comprehensive template that can be used to create a wide variety of commercial and light industrial templates.
+This commercial template can be used "as is", but it's big advantage is that it is designed to allow you to quickly and easily create a wide variety of commercial and light industrial templates.

-From office buildings, warehouses, loading docks, restaurants, and retail, to numbered units like hotels, motels, and apartments, having this powerful tool will vastly reduce the amount of time it takes to develop your own robust commercial templates.
-Develop them in the way that works best for you!
+From office buildings, warehouses, loading docks, restaurants, and retail, to numbered units like hotels, motels, and apartment buildings, having this powerful tool will vastly reduce the amount of time it takes to develop your own robust commercial templates.

 HOW IS IT USED?

 An inspector duplicates the Master Template and then using the duplicate, deletes or excludes whatever systems and components don't apply to the type of inspection he's creating.

 For an inspection with numbered units (hotel, motel, apartments, etc.), there are whole sections in which each narrative is written with a space for room numbers.
 Many non-numbered sections could be deleted.
 For example:

 "In number(s) _____, the bathroom toilet was loose at the floor."